-While gaming devices are becoming more powerful to deliver a smooth gameplay at high frame rates, there's still a lot of interest in 120Hz gaming.
+While gaming devices are becoming more powerful to deliver smooth gameplay at high frame rates, there's still a lot of interest in 120Hz gaming, mainly from consoles.
 The latest Xbox Series X and PS5 consoles support 120Hz gaming at various resolutions.
 There are very few monitors that natively run at 120Hz, though, so most of the picks below default to a higher native refresh rate, but we've also tested their performance at 120Hz at their native resolution.
 When looking for a monitor for gaming at 120Hz, you'll want good motion handling and low input lag for a responsive feel.

-If you want something even cheaper than the ViewSonic XG2431, the LG 24GL600F is a good, cheap alternative that doesn't cost much.
+If you want something cheaper than the ViewSonic XG2431, the LG 24GL600F is a good, cheap alternative that doesn't cost much.
 It's a step down from the ViewSonic in terms of features, as it has a lower refresh rate, but that doesn't make a difference if you're gaming up to 120Hz.
-It's a good monitor for gaming, but it has a slower response time, resulting in more noticeable blur behind fast-moving objects, the motion handling is still great.
-It still has low input lag, ensuring you can respond quickly to the action on-screen, great for fast-paced games that rely on precise inputs.
+It's a good monitor for gaming, and even if it has a slower response time than the ViewSonic, resulting in more noticeable blur behind fast-moving objects, the motion handling is still great.
+It still has low input lag, ensuring you can respond quickly to the action on-screen, which is great for fast-paced games that rely on precise inputs.

 Unfortunately, by stepping down to a cheap monitor like this one, you lose a lot in picture quality.
-It has poor viewing angles, so it's best enjoyed from directly in front, as the image degrades rapidly at an angle, especially if it's not centered at eye level.
-It also has bad black uniformity, low contrast, and mediocre accuracy out of the box.
-While it delivers a smooth gaming performance, if you care about visual fidelity, you're better off getting a more expensive model.
+It has poor viewing angles, so it's best enjoyed from directly in front, as the image degrades rapidly at an angle, especially if it isn't centered at eye level.
+It also has bad black uniformity, low contrast, and mediocre color accuracy.
+While it delivers a smooth gaming performance, if you care about picture quality, you're better off getting a more expensive model.

-Our recommendations are based on what we think are the best monitors for gaming at 120Hz currently available.
+Our recommendations are based on what we think are the best monitors currently available that you can use at 120Hz.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.